Paperback-iOS/app/src/README.md

 actionLink: /help/guides/getting-started
 features:
     - title: iPad support
-      details: Friendly layout with a robust double spread chapter reader for iPad.
-(PadOS 13.4+)
+      details: Friendly layout with a robust double spread chapter reader for iPad. (iPadOS 13.4+)
     - title: MangaDex integration
       details: Paperback will sync your settings to and from MangaDex.
     - title: No advertisements